julianh65/ML_Learning/.ipynb_checkpoints/README-checkpoint.md

 This repository documents my self-study project focused on building a deep understanding of fundamental Machine Learning (ML), Deep Learning (DL), and Reinforcement Learning (RL) concepts by reading and reimplementing seminal research papers.

-**Goal:** To prepare for grad school by moving beyond passive learning and actively engaging with the "why" and "how" of core algorithms.
+**My Goal:** To prepare for grad school by moving beyond passive learning and actively engaging with the "why" and "how" of core algorithms.

 **Methodology:**